 Being able to quickly take an iPhone

 snapshot of my receipts and upload

 them allows me to complete expense

 reports on the fly, fast and accurate.
 It

 is a significant time saver for any busy

 MAP MY RUN - Starting the day

-my runs on Facebook allows me to share

-run too.
-This app is killer for anyone who
+with a run is a huge part of my routine,

-my routes with my friends that love to
+at home or on the road.
+I like to find inmy routes with my friends that love to

 TRAVEL MUSIC for me varies

 based on activity-I categorize it by

 "Take Off," "In Air" and "Arrival."
 "Take

 Off" is upbeat with a good amount of

 energy.
 I'm currently listening to a lot of

 TV on the Radio, Michael Franti, The

 Naked and Famous, Ozomatli and Two

-Door Cinema Club "In Air" is all about
+Door Cinema Club.
+"In Air" is all about

 down time, which usually happens in

 flight and off the grid.
 Kings of Convenience, Eric Clapton, Animal Liberation

 Paul Simon have the right pace.
 "Arrival"

 Orchestra (ALO), Local Natives and

 puts me in the moment.
 It's a placeholder for all types of music.
 I discover

 some of the most interesting music while

 I'm travelling and I continue to associate

 it with those cities.
 "If I Ever Feel Better"

 by Phoenix is my song for Chicago and

 "Sweet Disposition" by The Temper Trap

 is my tune for San Francisco.
 This year,

 The Dead Weather, Dan Auerbach and

 Foster the People got a lot of playtime

 in Dallas.